 Since the river sand is relatively pure, it is suitable for all types of civil engineering works and constructions.

 One drawback of river sand is that it has low friction power due to rounding.

-Therefore it is river sand, it is fine, rounded and polished due to the rubbing of streams of water.
+This sand mostly obtained from the seashore, therefore it is river sand that is fine, rounded, and polished due to the rubbing of streams of water.

 Such salts absorb moisture from the atmosphere result in permanent moisture and efflorescence when used in building.

 This sand contains a significant amount of organic material which is decomposed methodically in the mortar body thus reduces their strength and life span.

 Due to all these reasons, sea sand should not be used for construction works.